Automattic/woocommerce-services/readme.txt

 == Changelog ==

 = 2.8.0 - 2024-xx-xx =
-* Add - User interface components to perform the migration to the new WooCommerce Shipping plugin.
+* Add - A new shipping migration experience from this plugin to the newly released WooCommerce Shipping plugin.

 = 2.7.0 - 2024-07-25 =
 * Add - Parallel compatibility with WooCommerce Shipping plugin.